tripod31/get_lyric/README.md

 The format of filename is "artist - song.txt".
 These file is useful for foo_uie_lyrics3(foobar2000 plugin to display lyric).They can be used by "local File Search" source.
 write2tag:
-The script puts lyric to tag of mp3.
+The script puts lyric to unsynced lyrics tag of mp3.
-Writing synced lyrics to tag is not implemeted yet.

 The script put some debug information to "get_lyrics.log",in current directory.